On the zeros of Weng zeta functions for Chevalley groups: Cases of

 and it is highly nontrivial.
-Fortunately, this problem can be solved by using the volume formula of \cite[section 4.7]{MR2310297} (see the proof of Lemma \ref{lem1003} in section \ref{section_10}).
+Fortunately, in the case of $SL(n)$, this problem were solved by using the volume formula of \cite[section 4.7]{MR2310297} (see the volume hypothesis \eqref{VF} in section \ref{section_06} and the proof of Lemma \ref{lem1003} in section \ref{section_10}).
 In contrast with {\bf 2} (i), {\bf 2} (ii) is provided easily by using the Stirling formula for the gamma function.